Mon-Wed, 10-2 | $250

 In this camp, campers will sew their very own handmade doll from scratch — cutting, stitching, and stuffing their way to a one-of-a-kind creation.
 They'll learn basic construction skills on the sewing machine while making something they'll actually want to keep.
 A great camp for kids who love to make things they can play with.

-Back to School | August 10–12
+Middle Schoolers + | August 10–12